apptainer/singularity-userdocs/quick_start.rst

 For any additional help or support visit the Singularity website: https://www.sylabs.io/contact/
-Singularity uses positional syntax.
+Singularity uses positional syntax (i.e. where the option is on the command line matters).
 Global options follow the ``singularity`` invocation and affect the way that Singularity runs any command.
 Then commands are passed followed by their options.
 For example, to pass the ``--debug`` option to the main ``singularity`` command and run